 I signed up for one of these themed communities: Adventure Living, Academic Achievement, Expressive Arts, Global Engagement, Leadership & Service, or Wellness.
 Is this my FLC?

 No, these themed communities are ONLY your living space.
 You must now sign up for an FLC, which is part of your academic course work (your classes).
 Visit FLC & Your Housing for more information.

 What if my first choice is not available?

 Select another FLC, but check back often to see if your first choice becomes available again.

 Is there a cost difference to any of these FLCs?

-There is no additional cost to any of the FLC's.
-Please be aware that the living-learning communities (FIG, FYE & MOSAIC), do not have additional costs for participation, but the price of housing in each community is different.
+There is no additional cost to any of the FLCs.
+Please be aware that the residential academic communities (ACE, FIRST-GEN, & FYE), do not have additional costs for participation, but the price of housing in each community is different.
 Please see the web page information on housing rates for more information.

 I am an athlete and I don't have time for the FLC because of practice.
 Will I be excused from taking an FLC?

 We understand that being a student athlete comes with additional time commitments.
 However, the FLCs have been developed to meet the needs of all our freshmen.
 Student athletes are required, along with all freshmen, to be part of an FLC.
 SSU faculty and staff will work with individual student concerns to ensure full academic and athletic participation is possible.